AtharvaDeokar21/SocialApp/README.md

 3. **Interact with posts:**

-    - Like & comment on user's post to interact.
+    - Like & comment on user's posts to interact.

 4. **Manage your profile:**